 Guidelines for Submission of Articles to The Journal of Military History

-The Journal of Military History now requires authors to upload their manuscripts to our online system, JMH Tracker.
+The Journal of Military History now requires authors to upload their manuscripts to our online system.

 The manuscript should be saved as a Word file.

-The editors prefer to work with manuscripts that are about thirty double-spaced pages in length (not counting notes, tables, and charts).
+The editors prefer to work with manuscripts that are about thirty double-spaced pages (c.
+8-10,000 words) in length; notes, tables, and charts do not count toward the word limits.
 Authors should not include their names within their manuscripts, as these are sent anonymously to our referees.

-Style will conform to The Chicago Manual of Style (16th ed.).
+Style will conform to The Chicago Manual of Style.
 The editors may suggest changes in the interest of clarity and economy of expression; such changes will not be made without consultation with the author.
 The editors are the final arbiters of usage, grammar, and length.

 The Society for Military History, the Virginia Military Institute, and the George C. Marshall Foundation disclaim responsibility for statements, either of fact or opinion, made by contributors.